Noamshaib/linux-shell/README.md

-# linux-shell
-This repository hosts an Operating Systems course project: a custom shell in C. It illustrates process management, signal handling, and IPC with pipes, showcasing the creation and control of foreground and background processes, and data flow management between programs in a shell environment.
-Certainly!
-Here's an expanded version of the README with additional relevant information:

----

-# Custom Shell for Operating Systems Course
+# linux-shell - Custom Shell for OS Course

 ## Overview
 This project is a custom shell implemented in C, developed as part of an Operating Systems course.
 It serves as a practical application of core OS concepts such as process management, signal handling, and inter-process communication.